aosman101/mini-lake-dbt-duckdb/README.md

 dbt build      # runs models + tests

 dbt docs generate
-dbt docs serve # view docs at http://localhost:8080
+dbt docs serve   #You can view the documentation at http://localhost:8080.